Iris Investigate User Guide¶

 Pivoting with RDAP and WHOIS¶

 Right-clicking a registration data point shows the count for the registration data, and below it, the data for each RDAP and WHOIS.
 By default, either the RDAP or WHOIS value appears normally, and the other is dimmed.
-This signifies which protocol has been chosen for populating Registration data - the one that is not dimmed is what is used for Registration data.
+This signifies which protocol has been chosen for populating Registration data - the one that isn't dimmed is what is used for Registration data.

 The counts for guided pivots are similarly based on registration data, not just WHOIS data.
 As RDAP data populates registration data (when the RDAP record is used over the WHOIS record) then RDAP data is included in counts for guided pivots.
 That means data points like emails and contact information have counts that bridge RDAP and WHOIS - making the transition from WHOIS to RDAP seamless in most cases.